Workflows¶

 To query data or control gvmd and ospd-openvas via CLI, gvm-tools can be used. gvm-tools is provided in the gvm-tools container.
 This container can be started with:

-docker compose -f $DOWNLOAD_DIR/docker-compose.yml -p greenbone-community-edition run --rm gvm-tools
+docker compose -f $DOWNLOAD_DIR/docker-compose.yml run --rm gvm-tools

 can be run.
 For example: